jisellejones/bike_sharing/README.md

 # Bike Sharing

 ## Overview
 The purpose of this project was to create a variety of visualizations that would prove to investors that a bike share business in Des Moines, Iowa could be lucrative.
 The analysis was completed on bike share data from New York City.

+You can see the Tableau story here: [Bike Sharing Story](https://public.tableau.com/app/profile/jiselle8417/viz/Bike_Sharing_Story/InvestinginBikeSharing) or keep reading for a deeper analysis.

 ## Data Source
 - [Citi Bike System Data](https://ride.citibikenyc.com/system-data)